chalabi2/althea-app/README.md

 ## To-do

 ### Staking
-- Buttons in staking modal to tx go dark on hover
+- Buttons in staking modal to tx go dark on hover or go to page background
 - drop down list font color for redelegate
 - input boxes in staking modal
 - Staking apr